Agentic Search in the Wild: Intents and Trajectory Dynamics from 14M+ Real Search Requests: Conclusions

-Finally, we see several promising directions for follow-up work enabled by this study.
-Beyond releasing the DRGym-derived dataset and the analysis protocol, future research can connect reformulation moves to downstream answer quality, develop learning objectives that explicitly reward productive backtracking and evidence-grounded progress, and explore how retrieval parameters and context management should adapt over the course of a session.
-More broadly, we hope these measurements and case-driven diagnostics provide a foundation for intent-aware control and training of agentic search systems under reproducible retrieval settings.
+Beyond releasing the DRGym-derived dataset and the analysis protocol, future work can connect reformulation moves to downstream answer quality, study which forms of backtracking and evidence reuse are beneficial, and evaluate whether controller interventions improve efficiency or answer quality.
+More broadly, we hope these measurements and case-driven diagnostics provide a foundation for intent-aware analysis and control of agentic search systems under reproducible retrieval settings.